Mathematical foundation of nonequilibrium fluctuation-dissipation theorems for inhomogeneous diffusion processes with unbounded coefficients: Conclusions and discussion

+Furthermore, we clarify that the Seifert-Speck-type FDT only holds for homogenous and stationary diffusion processes.
+When the drift and diffusion matrix are unbounded, the transition semigroup $\{P_t\}$ of a homogenous diffusion process may not be strongly continuous on $C_b(\Rnum^d)$ \cite{daprato1995ornstein} and thus the classical semigroup theory is not applicable.
+Here we overcome this difficulty using the theory of weakly continuous semigroups and give a rigorous proof of the Seifert-Speck-type FDT for homogenous diffusion processes with unbounded coefficients.

-Under the regular conditions, we derive an explicit formula of the response function which applies to any forms of nonlinear external perturbations, rather than merely linear perturbations as in most previous papers.
-We further express the response function as the correlation function of the original and conjugate observables in two different ways.
-The conjugate observable in the Agarwal-type FDT is always unique, while the conjugate observable in the Seifert-Speck-type FDT is unique only when it does not depend on the early time $s$.
-When the diffusion process is homogeneous and stationary, we build up a bridge between the two types of FDTs using concepts in stochastic mechanics \cite{nelson1985quantum}.
-We show that the conjugate observable in the Agarwal-type FDT is exactly the mean backward velocity of that in the Seifert-Speck-type FDT.
+In addition, we derive an explicit formula of the response function that applies to any forms of inhomogeneous and nonlinear external perturbations, rather than merely homogenous \cite{dembo2010markovian} or linear \cite{marconi2008fluctuation} perturbations as in most previous papers.
+The uniqueness of the conjugate observables of the two types of FDTs is also clarified: the conjugate observable in the Agarwal-type FDT is always unique, while the conjugate observable in the Seifert-Speck-type FDT is unique only when it is independent of the early time $s$.
+When the process is homogeneous and stationary, we also build up a bridge between the two types of FDTs using concepts in Nelson's stochastic mechanics \cite{nelson1967dynamical, nelson1985quantum}.
+We make it clear that the conjugate observable in the Agarwal-type FDT is exactly the mean backward velocity of that in the Seifert-Speck-type FDT.

-We anticipate that our theory could promote the development of the mathematical foundation for nonequilibrium stochastic thermodynamics.
+Finally, we hope that the nonequilibrium FDTs established in this paper could be extensively applied to study various dissipative dynamic phenomena in physics and biology such as overshoot \cite{jia2014overshoot}, adaptation \cite{lan2012energy, jia2016nonequilibrium}, and the response \cite{mangan2003structure} and relaxation \cite{jia2018relaxation} kinetics of gene regulatory networks.
+We also anticipate that recent advances in stochastic processes and partial differential equations could facilitate the development of the mathematical foundation for nonequilibrium stochastic thermodynamics \cite{jarzynski2011equalities, seifert2012stochastic, van2015ensemble}.